-At the Annual General Meeting held on June 19, 2012, a resolution was passed authorizing the Managing Board, with Supervisory Board approval, to issue a total of up to 27,000 subscription rights for the subscription of a total of up to 108,000 no-par value bearer shares in Manz AG to executives of affiliates of Manz AG and Manz AG's own managers below the Managing Board level, as well as to managers of affiliates, both domestic and foreign, on one or more occasions until May 31, 2017.
-Furthermore, the Supervisory Board was given authorization to issue a total of up to 37,000 subscription rights for subscription of a total of up to 148,000 no-par value bearer shares in Manz AG to members of Manz AG's Managing Board, on one or more occasions until May 31, 2017.
+At the Annual General Meeting held on July 7, 2015, a resolution was passed authorizing the Managing Board, with Supervisory Board approval, to issue a total of up to 59,000 subscription rights ("Performance Shares") to up to 118,000 nopar-value bearer shares in Manz AG to executives of affiliated companies of Manz AG and to Manz AG's own managers below the Managing Board level, as well as to managers of affiliated companies below the executive level, both in Germany and abroad and on one or more occasions until June 30, 2020.
+Furthermore, the Supervisory Board was given authorization to issue a total of up to 56,000 subscription rights ("Performance Shares") to up to 112,000 no-par-value bearer shares in Manz AG to members of the Manz AG Managing Board on one or more occasions through June 30, 2020.